Choosing a carpet cleaner can be daunting, regardless of where you live in the greater Seattle area

 Make a commitment to yourself to get your carpets cleaned.
 The longer they remain dirty, the sooner they’ll wear out and the longer you’ll have to breathe all the pollens, fungus, chemicals, and dust mites that live in your carpet.

 List your objectives.
 Do you only want surface dirt removed, something you could do with a rented machine?
-Or do you want a powerful deep cleaning and sanitized carpet which will require a hot water extraction truck mount cleaner, like the one Complete Carpet Care uses?
+Or do you want a powerful deep cleaning and sanitized carpet which will require a powerful commercial cleaner, like the one Complete Carpet Care uses?
 Do you want to work with an honest, reputable company?
 Or are you willing to risk working with the company that offers the lowest price, or sends out a guy they just hired last week?

 By following these recommendations, you’ll gain all the information you’ll need to make an informed, intelligent decision.